 From setting goals to inspirational case studies, this guide has got you covered.
 Each chapter contains several links to hand-picked posts to guide freelancers, even with no experience or without an idea of what they want to do, to a successful start.

-Winning that first client is a major milestone in your life.
-It opens up a world of possibilities for you.
-Becoming debt free, traveling, and leaving the 9-5 world are just some of the goals freelancing can help you accomplish.
+Freelancing is one of the best ways to make $500 fast, and winning that first client will be a major milestone in your life.
+It opens up a world of possibilities for you: becoming debt free, traveling, and leaving the 9-5 world behind are just some of the goals freelancing can help you accomplish.

 The guide will help.